Kyle Tucker Player Props: Astros vs. White Sox

-Kyle Tucker -- 0-for-2 in his last game -- will be in action for the Houston Astros versus the Chicago White Sox, with Lance Lynn on the hill, on March 31 at 8:10 PM ET.
+After going 1-for-3 with a home run and two RBI in his last game, Kyle Tucker and the Houston Astros take on the Chicago White Sox (who will start Lucas Giolito) at 2:10 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-2) against the White Sox.
+In his last game, he notched a home run while going 1-for-3 against the White Sox.

 Kyle Tucker Game Info & Props vs. the White Sox